 RYCO Secretary General also met with Head of Youth Department Ms Antje Rothemund, Head of Division at the European Youth Foundation Mr Jean-Claude Lazaro and Head of Education and Training Division Mr Rui Gomes.
 They discussed possible ways of cooperation as well as the exchange of already existing experiences and know-how in the fields of youth work and grant making processes.
 Moreover, RYCO Secretary General discussed with Ms Rothemund the engagement of CoE in the RYCO Advisory Board.

 Mr Blanuša met with Head of Division in Education Department Ms Sarah Keating and also with Program Manager for South East Europe at the Education Department, Division for Cooperation and Capacity Building Ms Vesna Atanasova, Team Leader Youth Partnership CoE/EU Ms Marta Medlinska, NHSM Campaign Coordinator Mr Menno Ettema, and, in a separate meeting, with Head of the Youth Policy Division Mr Florian Cescon.

 They agreed that the CoE Youth Department has a invaluable experience in programs for youth, as well as in the capacity building activities, which can help RYCO to make its programs better and more efficient.
 Co-management, combating hate speech, programs for Roma youth in the region, youth mobility and social inclusion as well as other fields of CoE’s work were mentioned as fields of mutual interests.
-They concluded that the two institutions should start with planning of joint activities in the forthcoming period, and that collaboration should be formalized within the memorandum of understanding, as an expression of good will for the future cooperation of the both sides.
+They concluded that the two institutions should envisage planning of joint activities in the forthcoming period.
+A memorandum of understanding will be considered to express the intention of cooperation in fields of common interest.